mathebox/django_hana_pyhdb/README.md

 Log
 ------
+-	On leaving transaction ensuring autocommit is back to enabled
 -	Fixed bug: transaction were not working.
 It stayed in autocommit even after requesting for manual commit mode.
 - 	Fixed bug: case insensitive text search
 -	No showstoppers.
 Ready for release.
 Yes!!